dafallh85/DAF7/ROADMAP.md

 -Launch of a new Burn mechanism - Greater international expansion
 ### 🟨 Q3 2029
 -
-- الإدراج في أفضل 10 منDevelop a Layer or Chain network (optional)
+-Listed in the top 10 of Develop a Layer or Chain network (optional)
 - Reach 500,000 members

 ## 📅 2030